The Myth of Making Time for Yourself. And What to Do Instead.

-It would be awesome if we had the power to stop time, too, so we could get it all done.
-And then when the clock started ticking again we’d have loads of time for ourselves.
+Or, even more compelling, what if you could wave a magic wand and stop the clock?
+Then you could get it all done.
+And when the clock started ticking again you’d have loads of time for yourself.

-But there’s an insidious, shadowy thing that happens with this particular metaphor.
+Maybe.
+But I’d ask you to consider that how we language things is important.
+And there’s an insidious, shadowy thing that happens with the language of this particular metaphor.

-Underneath it there is an unspoken, behind the scenes expectation that women will somehow be able to fit it all in, in spite of the constant nature of time.
-And although we are hopefully long past the conversation about how women can and should do it all and have it all, we’re still trying to make more time magically appear.
+Underneath it is an unspoken, behind the scenes expectation that women will somehow be able to fit it all in.
+In spite of the constant nature of time.
+And although we are hopefully long past the notion that women should be able to effortlessly do it all, we’re still trying to make more time magically appear.

-If you’ve ever been entranced by this particular myth, you know how uncomfortable it can get.
+If you’ve ever been entranced by this metaphor you might know how uncomfortable it can get.

-You try to fit your needs in among all the other stuff you’re doing.
-You believe that if you just try hard enough, state your intentions clearly enough and plan your time well enough, it will happen.
+You try your best to fit your needs in among all the things.
+You believe that if you just try hard enough, state your intentions clearly enough, and plan well enough, it will happen.

-You’ll not only cross everything off your list, but somehow discover the secret to summoning forward space between the lines of that list.
+There’s an optimistic part of you that expects you’ll not only cross everything off your list, but you’ll also discover the secret to summoning forward space between the lines of that list.
 Space for yourself.

 But then, it doesn’t happen.
-You find yourself racing to get out of work on time or pick up the kids or clean up the house or a myriad of other responsibilities, only to discover at the end of it all no additional time for yourself has magically appeared.
+You find yourself racing to get out of work or pick up the kids or finish your projects or clean up the house or a myriad of other responsibilities.
+Only to discover at the end of it all no additional time for yourself has magically appeared.

 What no one tells you is that it’s not about making time.
 It’s about taking time.

-Long ago a very wise therapist explained how very different taking time is from making time.
-Taking time isn’t so much about good intentions or excellent planning.
-No, taking time is more like an internal rebellion, because it requires you to stop and let go.
+Long ago a very wise therapist helped me understand the difference between the two.
+It isn’t so much about good intentions or excellent planning.
+In fact, it sometimes feels like an internal rebellion, because it requires you to stop and let go.